Our Sustainable Future - CSU, Chico

-Thank you to everyone who is participating in this important event this year!
+Thank you to everyone who is participated in this important event this year!
 This annual conference focuses on factors that allow communities and individuals to prepare for a dynamic future, one with uncertain, but generally increasing, socio-ecological stresses.
 We will explore opportunities to enhance community and individual well-being, and the resources needed to do so.

 From the topics below, please address some of the following issues within presentations or workshops: